“Just get on and do the damn thing!”

 Oh, the joys of procrastination.

-But if I talk about it here, it is because for at least a year now, if not longer, I have been thinking about doing Facebook Lives as a means to engage with my audience and promote the business.
-But I have been putting it off and putting it off.
+But if I talk about it here, it is because for at least a year beforehand, if not longer, I had been thinking about doing Facebook Lives as a means to engage with my audience and promote the business.
+But I had been putting it off and putting it off.
 And the more I put it off, the more of a hard time I gave myself, and the more I gave myself a hard time, the less inclined I became to actually do the thing.

 I was telling myself that doing an interview like this was far too complicated from a technical perspective so there was no point even trying.
 I was telling myself that I only had one shot at doing it, and if I messed up, this would spell major disaster and ridicule.
 And I was telling myself that I was bound to be a bad interviewer as I had never done anything like this before, so it was far too risky.

-Then, this week, I looked at those stories and set about rewriting them.
+Then, one day, I looked at those stories and set about rewriting them.

 I realised that there were a bunch of really user-friendly platforms available out there to do these interviews, and if other people were capable of doing it, so was I. After a rather spectacular 5-minute Facebook live that I had done the week before WITH NO SOUND AT ALL I realised that if all else failed I could simply delete the thing afterward.
 As for people watching live, if I managed to have ten people watching at once that would be a big number – so as for mass ridicule and disaster, I needed to be a bit more realistic.
 Finally, regarding my supposed lack of skills as an interviewer, I remembered that for nearly ten years I have been acting as moderator and interviewer for “fireside chats” at a number of international conferences in Luxembourg, and people kept asking me to come back and do it again.
 So, it wasn’t true that I had never done this before, and I guess I can’t have been that bad at it, right?